 When The World Was Ours is historical fiction novel about the Holocaust, told from the perspective of three childhood friends, Leo, Elsa and Max who live in Vienna, Austria as Hitler is in power in Germany.
 The story is crafted around an experience author Liz Kessler's father Harry Kessler had when he was eight years old.
 As told in her note at the front of the novel, Kessler's father Harry "had nearly scuffed " the dress of a British woman.
 As in the novel with Leo's family, this moment led to a day together with the British couple, a thank you letter, and ultimately led to a way to escape the ever-tightening noose of the Holocaust.
 Elsa's story portrays what might have happened had Kessler's father not escaped while Max's narrative explores "...how so many ordinary people could have become part of such a brutal, evil, and horrific regime."

 In many ways it is Max's story that is the most tragic because it is a story of a young boy who is taught to hate.
-Kessler chronicles how a young boy, desperate for fatherly attention and affirmation is transformed into a diligent Nazi.
+Kessler chronicles how a young boy, desperate for fatherly attention and affirmation, is transformed into a diligent Nazi.
 Max's childhood had been unhappy with memories of his parents arguing over money.
-He is visible only to his father when he is criticizing Max.
-An outcast at school due to his poverty with his different uniform, his friendship with Leo and Elsa becomes a stabilizing factor in his life.
+He is visible only to his father when he finds something to criticize him for.
+An outcast at school due to his poverty, his friendship with Leo and Elsa becomes a stabilizing factor in his life.
 In particular, it is Leo's father, a happy, kind man, who helps Max.
 So when he hears his father blame the Jews for his own problems, and when the headmaster singles out the Jews at school, Max experiences shame and confusion.

 When his family moves to Munich, Max becomes part of the Nazi culture.
 He strives to do what his father advises, "Don't stand out.
 Don't speak out.
 Do exactly what your teachers tell you and copy the other boys if you are unsure."
 Soon Max not only belongs, but he is a leader.
 When he's told things that make him uncomfortable, he doesn't question or speak out.
 "When their teachers told them how important it was to rid themselves of the scourge of the Jewish enemy, how the Jews were filthy, inferior, disgusting creatures, Max kept his face as still and impassive as he possibly could.
 He didn't tell them his old friends were Jewish."